MrDeliciousman/MrDeliciousman.github.io/README.md

 I selected California Pastrami because they don’t have a personal app that would help customers place orders quickly and easily.
 They would benefit from a personal app to take orders online easily without the need to search a website on the phone.They are a local business with 3 locations and I feel that they have great food.
 I would give the owner a call and pitch them my idea.
 They are a young business that is growing, and I feel that they would benefit from an app.

+## Stovetop Activity

+1. Get hired
+2. Build on the necessary skillset
+3. Build a project that shows my skillset.
+4. Build an online presence

   ## Weekly Reflection.